actions-on-google/actionssdk-conversation-components-java/README.md

-# Actions on Google: Java client library boilerplate
+# Actions on Google: Actions SDK Conversation Components

 Sample that demonstrates conversation components using Actions SDK.